 Cover letter

-Dear Austrian Academy of Science,
+Dear members of the Austrian Academy of Science,[the Austrian academy of sciences is not a person ]

-I am writing you as a PhD student to apply for the DOC Fellowship.
+Herewith I would like to apply for the DOC fellowship.

 There is a huge demand nowadays to speed up information processing.
 By exploiting the laws of quantum mechanics, a quantum computer could lead to an exponential speed-up of some information processing tasks (e.g.: Shor’s algorithm for factoring an n-digit number).
 Fascinated by this fact I am happy to be a part of the research community which is trying to make a step towards the realization of such a technological breakthrough.